The 12 Best Natural Shampoos Your Hair Needs

 Voila – it couldn’t be easier!
 To apply the powder to your hair, make sure your hair is dry.
-Then simply put the brush in the powder to ensure that it’s coated and gently pat it into your hair.
+Then, fully coat the brush in the powder and gently pat it into your hair.
 If there is excess powder in your hair, simply rub it off gently with a clean towel.
 You can store the powder in an airtight glass or plastic container.
-It should last for up to 3 months – so long as the container is airtight and kept in a cool, dry cupboard out of direct sunlight.
+It should last for up to 3 months.
+Just make sure to store it in a container that is airtight, and keep in a cool, dry cupboard out of direct sunlight.

-When it comes to treating curly hair types, there’s often a balancing act of keeping the hair moisturized, but not allowing for a buildup of excess oil.
-Curly hair types generally fall anywhere in between being too oily or lacking enough sebum oil to keep them moisturized (the curls often prevent the oil from fully coating the hair strands).
-So using a shampoo to help find this balance is essential to keeping your hair fresh and curly, while not stripping it of the oils it needs to stay healthy.
+When it comes to treating curly hair types, there’s often a balancing act of retaining moisture without excess oil.
+Curly hair types generally fall anywhere in between too oily or lacking enough sebum oil (the curls often prevent the oil from fully coating the hair strands).
+So, using the right shampoo to help find this balance is essential to keeping your hair fresh and curly.

-- 2 tablespoons of Aloe Vera Gel (can be substituted with the same amount of coconut oil – although Aloe Vera is highly recommended).
+- 2 tablespoons of Aloe Vera Gel (can substitute with the same amount of coconut oil – although Aloe Vera is recommended).